am1tyadav/teal/README.md

-# teal
+# Teal

-__teal__ is a library of TensorFlow layers written for audio data preprocessing
+__Teal__ is a library of TensorFlow layers written for audio data preprocessing

 Easily create TensorFlow models for audio preprocessing and audio data augmentation: